Nick040404/CSI2300-Hw3/README.md

 ### How to use

-This project is a command line project that can convert 3 seperate units.
+This project is a command line project that can convert 3 separate units.

-The program gives an example on how to use the program, and how to quit.
+The program gives an example of how to use the program, and how to quit.

-The progrma will keep reading in input until 'exit' or '-1' is inputted.
+The program will keep reading in input until 'exit' or '-1' is inputted.